1. Why did you decide to teach English in Spain with Meddeas?

 4. In what sense has your worldview changed after your experience in a school and in your teaching experience in Spain?

 My personal philosophy as a whole evolved throughout my time in Spain.
-As an English teacher to ages 3-16, my patience was tested constantly.
+As an English Language Assistant to ages 3-16, my patience was tested constantly.
 Nonetheless, I grew attached to all my students—saying goodbye (see related post: Overwhelming Farewell) was a challenge, even to the most unruly students.
 As an inhabitant of a small Andalusian town, I adapted to a standard of living much different from that of my American counterparts.
 It is no secret that Spain has dealt with many economic issues in recent years, but the citizens of my town still found reason to celebrate life and spend time with friends and family.
 I learned the importance of a work-life balance, and I have come to accept that we cannot necessarily define ourselves by our 9-5.

 5. Did you improve your level of Spanish?
 Has this skill helped you in your professional career?
 Do you use Spanish in your everyday life (work, private life…) now?